 A quick Internet search seems to indicate, that a lot of browsers do

-not include a language in the
+not include the language in the

-User-Agent header and that programmers
+User-Agent header and that

-currently look for this header.
+does currently not look at this header.

 The language can be set directly via the query string element